xzeu/tz/docs/en/guide.md

 ```

-It is important to note that `xxxRepository`, `xxxService`, `xxxHandler`, etc. in Nunu are implemented based on interfaces.
+It is important to note that `xxxRepository`, `xxxService`, `xxxHandler`, etc. in Tz are implemented based on interfaces.
 This is known as **interface-oriented programming**, which can improve code flexibility, scalability, testability, and maintainability.
 It is a programming style highly recommended in the Go language.

 In the above code, we wrote:
 ```